hapax/hapax.github.io/assets/maximal.md

 Michelson-Morley only confirmed it!
 But this proposal leads to remarkable consequences.

-Recall length is unchanged by rotation, and in particular, rotation of *rulers*.
+Recall length is unchanged by rotation, and in particular, rotation of rulers.
-Similarly, if Einstein's notion is correct, then *the speed of light* is unchanged by taking a ruler-clock system (for measuring position and time) and changing its velocity.
+Similarly, if Einstein's notion is correct, then the speed of light is unchanged by taking a ruler-clock system (for measuring position and time) and changing its velocity.
 In general, we call this process of imparting velocity to a